The call came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 “OMG, So how does this affect my case?”

-“Best news I’ve heard in ages!”
+“Best news I’ve heard in years!”
 I exclaimed.
-It finally dawned on me that on New Years’ eve when Zee had locked Hope out, she immediately went to the homeless shelter, and subsequently destroyed property and even stole from them.
+It finally dawned on me that on New Years’ eve when Zee had locked Hope out, she immediately went to the homeless shelter, and subsequently destroyed property and inconceivably stole from them.

 Thank God I went along with that plan.
-It was a bold ass move, but it saved my butt.
+It was a bold ass move, but it saved my butt in the end.

 As per the Brady Doctrine as part of pretrial discovery, the prosecution must turn over all exculpatory evidence to the defendant in a criminal case.
 So the US Attorney’s. office realized that Hope had a record of misconduct and was thus not a credible witness.
-That’s why they’re choosing not to pursue the case.
+That’s why they’re choosing not to pursue the case, not even a pretrial diversion.

-The next day I called Coastal Transportation (CT) “That’s great news.
-We need to get you down to Savannah for a two-week load securement training,” said my recruiter.
-“After that three weeks with a trainer.”
+The next day I called Coastal Transportation (CT) “That’s wonderful news.
+We need to get you down to Savannah for a 10-day load securement training,” my recruiter instructed.”After that three weeks with a trainer, and then you’re qualified to go solo.”

-“Well, I’m not much for riding a bus.
-Could I fly?”
+“Well, as a trucker, I’m not much for riding a bus.
+Can I fly?”

-“Absolutely, you can buy the ticket and we’ll reimburse you with your first paycheck.”
-I went online and noticed that I could fly United from DC to Savannah with a long 12-hour layover in Newark.
+“Absolutely, you can purchase the ticket and we’ll reimburse you with your first paycheck.”
+I went online and noticed that I could fly United from DC to Savannah with an extended 12-hour layover in Newark, a destination nearly 800 miles away.

-I checked into Hertz Gold and was surprised to get a huge upgrade.
-Not just a larger vehicle, but a luxury Mercedez Benz GL-450 SUV with stunning leather seats and wood trim.
+When I arrived, I checked into Hertz Gold and was surprised to get a huge upgrade.
+Not just a larger vehicle, but a luxury Mercedes Benz GL-450 SUV with stunning leather seats, slick center console, and walnut trim.

 “Hey Stace, I have a surprise for you!”
 I texted.

 “Super, looking forward to seeing you.
-Can’t wait to see the surprise,” she immediately replied with a smiley face.
+Can’t wait to see the surprise,” she immediately replied with a smiley emoticon.

 There’s no business like show business, and that’s why there were tens of thousands of tourists swarming Times Square that evening.
 Since Stacy worked in marketing, she was amazed at how much it costs to purchase advertising just for a day.